 For campers entering grades 8-12+

 Middle School campers register for both a morning and an afternoon class.
-High School campers register for one course during the week, allowing the camper to focus on one medium or subject area in depth.
-Campers will also attend special lectures given by working artists.
+High School campers register for one course during the week.

-Camper artwork will be displayed in the Lawton Gallery on the last day of the camp at 3:00 p.m.
+Camper artwork will be displayed in the Lawton Gallery on the last day of the camp from 3:00-4:00 p.m.
 Scholarship awards to attend the next year are determined by the Summer Art Studio faculty and will be presented at 4:00 p.m.
 A Thursday evening camp dance is scheduled for resident students attending the high school camp session.

 More than half of Summer Art Studio campers receive full or partial scholarships from parent groups, school clubs, and civic and service organizations.
 Be sure to contact your art teacher or local organizations directly to see if there are any scholarships available.

 The Department of Public Instruction has scholarships available to eligible financial need-based, pre-college campers.
 Click here to be taken to the "Scholarships" section on our website.

 Arda Ishkhanian Summer Art Studio Camp Annual Award

 Arda Ishkhanian (1957-2013) was an artist and popular longtime Summer Art Studio Camp instructor at UW-Green Bay.
 Of Armenian descent, she was born in Egypt and attended high school in Beirut, Lebanon before immigrating to America in the late 1970s.
 She graduated from California College of Arts with a BFA in Film and Video, and then continued her studies in Interactive Multimedia at San Francisco State University and received her BA in Art Education from the University of Iowa.
 As a teacher, she shared her passion for the arts with her students and loved to share her world experiences and introduce students to the art of other cultures.
 This scholarship was established in her memory to help students attend the Summer Art Studio Camps.